microsoft/knowledge-extraction-recipes-forms/Training/Auto_Labelling/README.md

 ### CLI

 This sub-folder contains the code related to the CLI tool.
 For each service, there's a corresponding file allowing the use of the service from the CLI.

+**These files are provided as an example**.
+If you want to use them, you can move the files from the *cli* folder to the root of the autolabeling folder to avoid import issues.

 ### Tests